Turnover: indicators to analyze and reduce it

 • Part 1: A presentation of turnover and the data needed to analyze it

-• Part 2: How to prepare your turnover analysis by selecting the data that impact it?
+• Part 2: How to prepare your turnover analysis by selecting the data that have the greatest impact ?

 What is turnover?
 What are we talking about?